-- We are of the opinion that proper books of account were maintained by the Company, physical inventory verification has been duly carried out and the contents of the director's report are in agreement with the Company's accompanying consolidated financial statements. - We obtained all the information and explanations which we considered necessary for the purpose of our audit. - > To the best of our knowledge and belief and according to the information given to us, no contraventions of the applicable provisions of Qatar Commercial Companies Law and the Company's Articles of Association were committed during the year which would materially affect the Group's consolidated financial position or its consolidated financial performance. - Reference to Note 3 to the consolidated financial statements, the Company is in the process of assessing the impact of the amendments of the commercial companies law, as per Law No. 8 of 2021.
-Management believes that the said amendments will not have a material impact on the consolidated financial statements of the Company.
+- We are of the opinion that proper books of account were maintained by the Company, physical inventory verification has been duly carried out and the contents of the director's report are in agreement with the Company's accompanying consolidated financial statements. - > We obtained all the information and explanations which we considered necessary for the purpose of our audit. - > To the best of our knowledge and belief and according to the information given to us, no contraventions of the applicable provisions of Qatar Commercial Companies Law and the Company's Articles of Association were committed during the year which would materially affect the Group's consolidated financial position or its consolidated financial performance.

-Doha - Qatar February 7, 2022 For Deloitte & Touche Qatar Branch
+Doha - Qatar February 9, 2023 For Deloitte & Touche

+Qatar Branch

+Midhat Salha

+Partner

-Midhat Salha Partner License No. 257
+License No. 257